Leroy Sane & Marco Reus in but no Mario Gotze as Germany announce squad for European Championship qualifiers | Goal.com

 Borussia Dortmund star Gotze, who famously scored the winner against Argentina in the 2014 World Cup final, again misses out despite regaining fitness and form for his club this season.

-The 26-year-old hasn't featured for the national team since November 2017, having been forced to take a break from the game earlier that year to undergo treatment for a metabolic illness.
+The 26-year-old has not featured for the national team since November 2017, having been forced to take a break from the game earlier that year to undergo treatment for a metabolic illness.

 Real Madrid midfielder Toni Kroos, who signed a new contract with the Spanish giants earlier this week, misses out with a muscle problem while Arsenal goalkeeper Bernd Leno replaces Marc-Andre ter Stegen, who is struggling with a knee injury.